 When you visit our encampment you will see various crafts in progress.
 We try to use authentic methods and tools suited to the period.
 Click on the Trades button above to see more details about who does what.
 Our members are always happy to talk about what they do and answer any questions you may like to put to them.

-As an added attraction for our younger visitors, our Wardrobe Mistress is currently working on costumes for them to dress up in and experience what medieval clothes were like to wear.
-We will be introducing this feature for the 2012 season.
+As an added attraction for our younger visitors, our Wardrobe Mistress has a supply of costumes for them to dress up in, to experience what medieval clothes were like to wear, and maybe have a photo or two taken as a souvenir of their day out.

 We are available for bookings throughout the summer season.
 Places we have been to in the past include National Trust, English Heritage and Cadw properties.
 We have also worked with Winchester Museum for several years and appeared at large medieval festivals along with other living history groups and at smaller village celebrations of 500th anniversaries and other special occasions.